Geothermal Heat Pump – The Magic Box

-A heat pump works not by burning a fuel to make heat but by pumping heat from one area to another, and it has to have a source of heat.
+A heat pump works not by burning fuel to make heat but by pumping heat from one area to another, and it has to have a source of heat.
 A regular air heat pump (AHP) uses the air outside your house as its source of heat.
-The AHP does fine in our mid-Atlantic climates most of the time, but as the air gets colder, the heat pump can’t get as much heat, so it needs a contribution from a back-up source to keep your house warm.
+The AHP does fine in our mid-Atlantic climates most of the time, but as the air gets colder, the heat pump can’t get as much heat, so it needs a contribution from a backup source to keep your house warm.
 This happens in AHP’s at about 30°, but the heat pump is still partially heating your house down to below 0°, so it is important in our region to let it do its job.
 Remember that 96% efficiency?
-Most heat pumps use electricity as their back-up (you can use a gas or oil heater for back-up), but even accounting for that expense, can be as high as 300% efficient (yes, three hundred).
-This allows it to heat your house for the same or less than natural gas, and half the cost of oil or propane.
+Most heat pumps use electricity as their backup (though you can also use a gas or oil heater for backup); even accounting for that expense, your geothermal heat pump can be as high as 300% efficient (yes, three hundred).
+This allows it to heat your house for the same or less than natural gas and half the cost of oil or propane.

 A geothermal heat pump (GHP) uses the temperature of the ground as its source of heat.
 In our region, the ground is about 54-55°, so the unit has a constant source of heat that never gets down to that 30% range, so its efficiency can be as high as 600%, and use about half of the electricity of an air source heat pump.
 This is great news.

-If you are building a new house, for several thousand dollars during construction your house can have a very low need for heat.
+If you are building a new house, your house might not need a lot of heat.
 Once the need is low, the economics of the GHP fall apart, even when considering the generous federal tax credits allowed for its installation.

-There are very large advances in heat pump technology right now, and there are AHP’s available that are as efficient as a lower efficiency GHP.
-Who know what they will look like in 20 years.
-This means that most probably the wells or buried pipes – the expensive part of the system – may not be needed in 20 years when the unit is replaced.
+There are very large advances in heat pump technology right now, and there are AHPs available that are as efficient as a lower-efficiency GHP.
+Who knows what they will look like in 20 years?
+This means that most likely, the wells or buried pipes – the expensive part of the system – may not be needed in 20 years when the unit is replaced.

 Let us help you make this important and expensive decision.